Wayne Cegielski: Career

-Cegielski left Wrexham with 123 league appearances to his name, and joined John McGrath's Fourth Division Port Vale in July 1982.
-He quickly slotted into the squad and was a regular in the 1982–83 promotion winning season, picking up the Player of the Year award at the end of the campaign.
+Cegielski left Wrexham with 123 league appearances to his name and joined John McGrath's Fourth Division Port Vale on a one-year contract in July 1982.
+He quickly slotted into the squad and was a regular in the 1982–83 promotion-winning season, picking up the Player of the Year and away Player of the Year awards at the end of the campaign.
 During the season he hit five goals in 48 games, striking in wins against Hereford United, Halifax Town, Crewe Alexandra, Aldershot, and Peterborough United.
 He then played 43 games in 1983–84, as the club suffered relegation.
 He fell out of favour under John Rudge in 1984–85, as Phil Sproson and Alan Webb built up a partnership.

 Cegielski was allowed to move to Blackpool on a free transfer in March 1985.
 In six games for Sam Ellis' club, he scored one goal – Blackpool's first in a 6–1 victory over Crewe Alexandra at Bloomfield Road on 9 April 1985.
 The "Tangerines" won promotion out of the Fourth Division as runners-up, but he was not retained beyond the end of the season.

-He then linked up with manager Johnny Newman at Hereford United, and made a total of 66 appearances for the club in league and cup.
-The "Bulls" finished in mid-table in the fourth tier in 1985–86 and 1986–87, after which Cegielski left the Football League for non-league Worcester City.
+He then linked up with manager Johnny Newman at Hereford United.
+He made a total of 66 appearances for the club in league and cup.
+The "Bulls" finished in mid-table in the fourth tier in 1985–86 and 1986–87, after which Cegielski left the Football League for non-League Worcester City.
 He later turned out for Northwich Victoria.

+Later life

+Cegielski obtained a City and Guilds qualification in plumbing and heating and went on to form a Stoke-on-Trent based sales company.